BreeeZe/rpos/README.md

 # rpos
-Node.js based ONVIF Camera/NVT service. (http://www.onvif.org)
-Runs on a range of operating systems that support NodeJS with special support for the Raspberry Pi Camera and Pan-Tilt HAT
+Node.js based ONVIF Camera/NVT service that implements parts of Profile S and parts of Profile T (http://www.onvif.org) Runs on a range of operating systems that support NodeJS with special support for the Raspberry Pi Camera and Pan-Tilt HAT

 ## History
 The initial goal (by @BreeeZe) was to provide a Onvif Media service which is compatible with Synology Surveillance Station to allow the Pi to be used as a surveillance camera without the need for adding any custom camera files to your Synology NAS.